 In 2018, this property played an extremely important role for ducklings in the Suisun Marsh - read the story of a duckling that traveled FIVE MILES with its mother in search of a safe place to grow up, and found it at Denverton.

-This Delta Island is accessible by boat only, which limits how extensively it can be used for CWA programs, but we do offer hunts there through the Hunt Program.
+This Delta Island is accessible by boat only, which limits how extensively it can be used for CWA programs.
+But it features lush habitat for both breeding and wintering waterfowl and we do offer limited hunting there through the Hunt Program.

 This island was a 2015 gift from CWA Diamond Benefactor Ellis Stephens, who also gave CWA a $2.2 million quasi-endowment to care for the property.

 This holding includes two properties – the Houchin and Badger Almond units – in the historic Tulare Basin, which CWA is pleased to help restore.

 The property features wintering habitat, as well as some of the only brood-rearing (summer) water in the area, provided with the help of partners including the Natural Resource Conservation Service, Audubon and the Nature Conservancy.

 It features spectacular dove hunting, as well as waterfowl and upland hunting, all offered to the public through the Hunt Program.